Absentee Ballots are Available

 LITTLE LEAGUE BASEBALL/SOFTBALL/T-BALL REGISTRATION & TRYOUTS FOR WALDOBORO & FRIENDSHIP AREA

-Registrations for the 2015 Little League Baseball/Softball/TBall season for Waldoboro and Friendship players of Medomak Valley Little League will be accepted at the Waldoboro Recreation Department March 16th-27th from 8:30am-4:30pm.
+Registrations for the 2016 Little League Baseball/Softball/T-Ball season for Waldoboro and Friendship players of Medomak Valley Little League will be accepted Mon-Fri, 830am-430pm, at the Waldoboro Recreation Department until April 1st.
 Players may also register at the Waldoboro Town Office on Sunday, March 20th from 3-5:00pm or the Hahn Center in Friendship on Monday March 21st from 6-8:00pm.
 The DEADLINE for registration in all divisions is Sunday, April 3rd.

 Recycle Bins for Sale

 The Town Office is carrying recycle bins for your convenience.
 Just like our compost bins, we will be passing these onto you at COST, if you choose to purchase them.
 You do not have to be a resident to purchase these.

 We are stocking these recycle bins in response to many comments from residents who are looking for an easy way to sort their recyclables at home.
 Remember… recycling is required at the Transfer Station whether you bring your trash there or have someone else do it for you.

 These bins are space saving, stackable (with or without the cover on), and have an easy access front flap which can stay open if desired.
 Each bin is 24” x 18” x 17”.